 \subsection{Political Fairness}

 We now turn to the political fairness of LLMs.
 We apply the same Borda method to rank political parties across language pairs.
+For a given model, metric, and language pair, all EU parties are ranked according to the metric score (Section~\ref{ssec:Method}).
+Therefore, the language fairness (previous section) does not influence political fairness, as each language pair equally contributes to the final Borda count.
 This can also be done with COMET, as COMET scores are comparable within the same language pair.

 Results are reported in Table~\ref{tab:borda}.
-We find that EPP, S\&D, and ALDE get the best translation quality and NA and NGL the worst, across all models and metrics.
+We do not find a gradual bias from left to right.
+Rather, we find that EPP, S\&D, and ALDE get the best translation quality and NA and NGL the worst, across all models and metrics.
 The preferences are very marked, with EPP nearing 7 points (i.e. always ranked first) and NGL nearing 0 points (i.e. always ranked last), especially with COMET.
-The preferences are especially consistent within the same model family: the Borda Count of Qwen3-4B and Qwen3-8B have a Pearson $\rho$ correlation of .99, for both sBLEU- and COMET-based scores.
+The preferences are especially consistent within the same model family: the Borda Count of Llama-3.1-8B and Llama-3.1-70B have a Pearson $\rho$ correlation of .98, for both sBLEU- and COMET-based scores.
 Even across model families, results are very consistent, e.g. the Borda Count based on sBLEU of Qwen3-8B and Llama-3.1-8B have a Pearson $\rho$ correlation of .96, up to .98 for COMET-based scores.
-For most language pairs, the party variable significantly explains the variance of performance according to a Kruskal-Wallis test ($p<0.01$), especially with COMET where only \textsc{et-nl}, \textsc{fi-et}, and \textsc{fi-lv} are not significative, across all models.
+For most language pairs, the party variable significantly explains the variance of performance according to a Kruskal-Wallis test ($p<0.01$), especially with COMET.
 An ideally fair model, on the contrary, would not have its performance variance explained by the party variable.
 It would have near identical performance for all parties, i.e. random rankings for each language pair, which would result in the same Borda Count for all parties: 3.5.